Jaime Gama: Background

-Born at Senhora da Rosa, Fajã de Baixo, Ponta Delgada, São Miguel, Azores in 1947, he is a son of Jaime da Rosa Ferreira da Gama (Matriz, Horta, Faial, Azores, January 1914 - Lisbon, 29 July 2003) and wife Lucília Vaz do Rego de Matos (São Sebastião, Ponta Delgada, São Miguel, Azores, 12 September 1916 - Hospital Militar, Estrela, Lisbon, 21 September 1987).
+Born at Senhora da Rosa, in the Azores' Fajã de Baixo parish in 1947, he is a son of Jaime da Rosa Ferreira da Gama (Matriz, Horta, Faial, Azores, January 1914 - Lisbon, 29 July 2003) and wife Lucília Vaz do Rego de Matos (São Sebastião, Ponta Delgada, São Miguel, Azores, 12 September 1916 - Hospital Militar, Estrela, Lisbon, 21 September 1987).

 Political life

-He graduated as a Licentiate in Philosophy from the Faculty of Letters of the University of Lisbon.
+He graduated as a Licentiate in philosophy from the Faculty of Letters of the University of Lisbon.
 He was involved in the opposition to the fascist Estado Novo (New State) regime, since his youth, and was first arrested, aged only 18, due to an article published in the local press.
-He was a member of the socialist CEUD in the campaign for the 1969 legislative elections, won by the National Union (the regime party), due to massive fraud.
+He was a member of the socialist Electoral Commission for Democratic Unity in the campaign for the 1969 legislative elections, won by the ruling Nationaal Union party, due to massive fraud.
 He was a journalist of the opposition newspaper República, in the last years of the fascist regime.

 He was a founder of the Socialist Party, in the German exile of Bad-Munstereifel.
 He was elected for his party as a Deputy to the Assembly of the Republic for the Azores from 1975 and for Lisbon from 1983.

 In the 1st Constitutional Government, he was Minister of Internal Affairs (1978), and Minister of Foreign Affairs in the 9th Constitutional Government, from 1983 to 1985.
 He returned to the same ministry, in António Guterres' governments, from 1995 to 2002, and was also Minister of National Defence, in 1999, and Minister of State from 1999 to 2002.

 He was President of the United Nations Security Council during June 1998.
 He was the chairman of the Presidency of the Council of Europe from 1 January 2002 until 6 April 2002, when he lost his post as Foreign Minister when the new government of José Manuel Durão Barroso took office in Portugal.

 From 2005 to 2011, he was President of the Assembly of the Republic.

 Foreign policy

 As Minister of Foreign Affairs, Jaime Gama signed the Accession Treaty of Portugal to the European Communities, the Friendship, Cooperation and Consultation Treaty with Brazil, and initiated and concluded negotiations with China on the handover of Macau.

 He negotiated and signed the New York Agreements between the UN, Indonesia, and Portugal that led to the self-determination and independence of East Timor.
 On several occasions, he managed crisis and peace and reconciliation efforts in Angola, Mozambique, and Guinea-Bissau.
 Jaime Gama was the Portuguese Minister of Foreign Affairs in 2002 when Angola reached peace after a 27-year civil war.

-Jaime Gama proposed, negotiated and launched the Community of Portuguese Speaking Countries (CPLP).
+Jaime Gama proposed, negotiated and launched the Community of Portuguese Language Countries (CPLP).

 As Foreign Minister he proposed and organized, with Algeria and Egypt, the first Africa-EU Summit, paving the way for the Africa-EU Partnership.
 As Speaker of the Parliament he negotiated and implemented the Parliamentary Forum of the Ibero-American Community of Nations.